-If you’ve ever looked for or researched holiday destinations online then you will already be more than familiar with some of these travel writing clichés.
+If you’ve ever looked for or researched holiday destinations online then you will already be more than familiar with some of these travel copywriting clichés.

 Using tired tropes is a sure-fire way to turn off your audience and result in your product becoming just another holiday destination that blends in with the rest.